Javascript is required Energy-efficient upgrades increase your home’s value - ABN AMRO

 Energy label mandatory since 2008

 Since 2008, any property sold, rented or built in the Netherlands must be given an energy label registered by an approved energy adviser.
 Energy labels vary from G (red, least efficient) to A++++ (green, most efficient).
-The energy label immediately tells you about a property’s energy efficiency.
-Not all homes have a valid, registered energy label, however.
-At the time of writing, just 44% of owner-occupied homes have a registered label compared with over 70% of rental properties.
-If you’d like to know your home’s energy label and how long it’s valid, please visit Milieu Centraal’s website (in Dutch).
+The energy label instantly tells you about a property’s energy efficiency.

 How much of an effect does your energy label have on your home’s asking price?

-Tilburg University and Maastricht University have conducted lengthy studies on the impact of energy labels on asking prices (article in Dutch).
-Their research suggests that buyers have become more discerning over the years.
 Indeed, despite demand outstripping supply, homes with a red F/G energy label sell below the asking price.
 That’s because these homes cost more to heat and will require expensive energy-efficiency upgrades in the future.

-Research conducted by the research agency Brainbay in May 2023 (article in Dutch) shows that more energy-efficient homes increase in value, with each upgrade to the next highest category leading to a higher average value.
-The table below shows the impact of a home’s energy label on the asking price.
-As you can see, the selling price of a property with label C is on average 11.6% higher than a comparable property with label G. The gap in prices between less and more energy-efficient homes continues to grow, as shown by figures from the Dutch association of real estate agents (NVM).
-Basically, ‘greener’ homes sell much faster.
+The table on this page shows the considerable impact of a home’s energy label on the asking price.
+As you can see, the selling price of a property with label C is on average 10.2% higher than a comparable property with label G.

-How can you improve your energy label?
+How can you improve your home’s energy label?

 You can obtain a better energy label by increasing your home’s energy efficiency.
 Broadly speaking, you can take the following measures: